-- actively take part in the group activities
+- Actively take part in the group activities.

-- complete the four tutor-marked assignments
+- Complete the four tutor-marked assignments.

-- give a presentation in one of the "Presenting and facilitating online" online tutorials held during unit 4 of the course
+- Give a presentation in one of the "Presenting and facilitating online" online tutorials held during unit 4 of the course.

-- participate in a minimum of two of the other online tutorials delivered during the course.
+- Participate in a minimum of two of the other online tutorials delivered during the course.

-In addition, you are expected to make at least one substantive posting to the majority of the discussion topics initiated by your tutor.
+- Make at least one substantive posting to the majority of the discussion topics initiated by your tutor.

 Standard course fee: £845.00